Health and Safety, Birth to 2 Years

 - Read and learn about child growth and development.
 Knowing what to expect can help ease the fear of the unknown.

 - Join a support group.
 Parenting groups can help you learn new skills and help ease emotional issues of having a new child.
 Groups differ in their focus.
 Some target specific concerns, such as breast-feeding, while others offer parents a chance to get together with their children for playtime and visiting.
-Contact a local hospital or religious group, or ask your doctor for resources in your area.
+Contact a nurse call line, local religious group, or ask your doctor for resources in your area.

 Connection between parent well-being and child safety